barkadosh/test_automation_final_project/README.md

-# Full SFunctional tack Test Automation Project
+# Full Stack Test Automation Project
 This is a final test automation project for a Fullstuck Test Automation Course with Python.
 This project covering:
 * Functional, Visual and Performance test cases on a Web and a Mobile Apps.
 * Functional test on Electron and Desktop Apps.